MATH 170: Statistics & Data Visualization OR Approval from appropriate business or IT program director

 Students identify and analyze the myriad legal issues surrounding the workplace, employment relationships, human resources, and federal and state regulation of employment.
 Topics include employment discrimination, wrongful discharge, health and retirement benefits, occupational health and safety, competition and trade secret agreements, sexual harassment, and privacy rights.

-Here is your opportunity to bring your communication ideas to life.
-You will learn how to plan, design, typeset, produce artwork, proof, and manage production for brochures, posters, and other communication collateral materials.
-You will learn the basic language of design and the overall production process-all to help you produce these projects yourself or work with design and production professionals to produce complex projects.
+In this hands-on design course, students will plan, design, typeset, produce artwork, proof, and manage production for brochures, posters, and other communication collateral materials.
+Students will learn the basic language of design and the overall production process-all to help produce projects or work with design and production professionals to produce complex projects.
 Some basic art supplies will be required.

 Today's high-quality digital images are as much art as they are science.
 In this course, students learn to use Adobe Photoshop to prepare and create images for web use.
 Hands-on activities develop familiarity with tools like eyedropper and quick mask, but also challenge students to create vector shapes and incorporate typography into the design of an ebook cover.
 Students also must create an email campaign and redesign a web site to specifications.

-This course will introduce you to the fundamental language of visual form and basic skills on the Macintosh operating system, including the industry-standard software applications used to create, acquire, and manipulate digital images.
-You will learn about two-dimensional design, color theory and terminology, and will apply these principles to a variety of basic design projects.
-Color, form and meaning will be explored as well in terms of cultural, psychological, physiological, and historical aspects
+This course introduces students to the fundamental language of visual form and basic skills including the industry-standard software applications used to create, acquire, and manipulate digital images.
+Students will learn about two-dimensional composition and design, color theory and terminology, and will apply these principles to a variety of basic design projects.
+Color, form and content will be explored in terms of cultural, psychological, physiological, and historical aspects.

 This class is designed to provide students who have little or no digital video production knowledge with an introduction to methods and strategies for production of digital video stories.
-Using the art of telling a story, the class will create educational, informational or personal experience video productions utilizing audio, video, scriptwriting and digital editing techniques.
-The class will be focused around hands-on projects, critiques and editing on nonlinear workstations.
+Using the art of telling a story, the class will create educational, informational or personal experience video productions utilizing audio, video, storyboard, scriptwriting and digital editing techniques

 This course provides students with an understanding of the many different devices and technologies, from historical to emerging, that are required to design and build networks.
 In a broad survey of concepts and terminology, students will learn about topology, communications, protocols, and security, and to diagram basic networks to specification.